Fair housing is your right as a United States citizen, and Pennsylvania Fair Housing laws work to ensure that.

 Equal opportunity to housing is the law.
 It is illegal to discriminate in the sale, rental, or financing of housing based on:

-The Supreme Court of the United States holds the final word on laws and upholding whether they are constitutional or not.
+The United States Supreme Court holds the final word on laws and upholds whether they are constitutional or not.
 In this case, they upheld all aspects of the Fair Housing Act and expanded upon it.
 This decision definitively solidifies the law of the Fair Housing Act.

 Pennsylvania Human Relations Act

-As we stated, each state further upholds the Fair Housing Act by enforcing their own, more local fair housing laws.
-In Pennsylvania, this is known as the Pennsylvania Human Relations Act, and it is enforced by the Pennsylvania Human Relations Commission
+As we stated, each state further upholds the Fair Housing Act by enforcing its own, more local fair housing laws.
+In Pennsylvania, this is known as the Pennsylvania Human Relations Act, and it is enforced by the Pennsylvania Human Relations Commission.

-The Pennsylvania Human Relations Act includes everything covered in the federal Fair Housing Act, but it also has some additions/coverage that is state-specific.
+The Pennsylvania Human Relations Act includes everything covered in the federal Fair Housing Act, but it also has some state-specific additions/coverage.

-For example, in Pennsylvania, real estate professionals cannot discriminate against people who use a support animal or are a handler or trainer of such support animals.
-This means that if the building does not allow animals, but a renter/buyer has a support animal, that person and animal must be allowed to live on the premises.
+For example, in Pennsylvania, real estate professionals cannot discriminate against people who use support animals or are handlers or trainers of such support animals.
+This means that if the building does not allow animals, but a renter or buyer has a support animal, that person and animal must be allowed to live on the premises.

 Examples of Housing Discrimination in Pennsylvania

-• Setting different terms and conditions for sale or rental of a property due to a person having a disability.
+Setting different terms and conditions for the sale or rental of a property due to a person having a disability.

 While some of these may be similar to fair housing laws in other states, they can also vary.
 These stipulations are specific to Pennsylvania.